-Soon, on a site in downtown Raleigh that architect Frank Harmon puckishly likens to the shape of a pork chop, the North Carolina chapter of the AIA will break ground for a slim new Center for Architecture and Design.
+On a site in downtown Raleigh that architect Frank Harmon likens to the shape of a pork chop, the North Carolina chapter of the AIA soon will break ground for a new Center for Architecture and Design.

 Harmon’s firm won the commission out of 60 entries in a 2008 competition.
-“We had a compelling site plan,” he said.
+“We had a compelling site plan,” he says.
 “It was a design suited to the needs of the AIA.”

-The 12,000 square-foot building will serve as home to the NC AIA staff of five, with potential to grow over time.
-A coffee shop and architecture/art gallery will grace the Peace Street entrance, with the top floor’s 3,900 square feet reserved for tenants.
+The 12,000 square-foot building will serve as home to the NCAIA staff of five, with potential to grow over time.
+A coffee shop and gallery will grace the Peace Street entrance, with the top floor’s 3,900 square feet reserved for tenants.

-Harmon’s primary challenge – in a classic David vs. Goliath struggle – lay with a boisterous and clumsy quintet of neighbors sprawling southwest of the site, around the state’s legislative plaza.
-The Archdale building in particular swaggers monolithically above that section of the city.
-But in a deft, and inherently polite and gracious gesture, Harmon ignored them all.
+Harmon’s primary challenge – in a classic David vs. Goliath struggle – lay with clumsy quintet of neighbors sprawling southwest of the site, around the state’s legislative plaza.
+The Archdale building in particular swaggers monolithically above the city.
+But in a deftand gracious gesture, Harmon ignored them all.

-“Ours is a horizontal statement,” he said quietly.
+“Ours is a horizontal statement,” he says.
 “The real face of the building is to the south, looking toward the state capitol.”
-The new building will commence twelve feet above grade, assuring a clear view down Wilmington Street to the 1840 neoclassical dome of the Ithiel Town, Alexander Jackson Davis and David Paton building.
+The new building will commence twelve feet above grade, assuring a clear view down Wilmington Street to the 1840 neoclassical dome of the Ithiel Town, Alexander Jackson Davis, and David Paton building.

-North Carolina fields one of the strongest AIA chapters in the nation, and enjoys a legacy of excellent design because of the influence of NC State’s College of Design, as well as the A-Schools at UNCC and North Carolina A & T. The AIA Center should be, the group’s web site notes, an architectural example for the entire state.
+North Carolina fields one of the strongest AIA chapters in the nation, and enjoys a legacy of excellent design because of the influence of NC State’s College of Design, as well as UNCC and North Carolina A & T. The AIA Center should provide an architectural example for the entire state.
 Importantly, it’s only a stone’s throw away from those who make decisions about the state’s built environment.

-“It’s a one-stop shop for legislators,” Harmon said.
+“It’s a one-stop shop for legislators,” Harmon says.
 “The building itself is a role model for design that’s inspiring, and that belongs to the community.”